 - What will happen to the books after digitization?

 - Are there standards regarding the quality of the scans?

 - What rights to the digitized content does UC have in the projects; will access be limited in any way?

 - How can our patrons access these texts, i.e. through Melvyl®, or local catalogs, or a webpage, any search engine, or....?

 - Is access different for the general public than it is for our faculty, staff and students?

 - How are patrons impacted while books are being digitized?

 1. What is mass digitization?

 The goal of mass digitization is to digitize the books in the world’s libraries on a grand scale - ideally, every book ever printed.
-Millions of books from the UC Libraries will be scanned through our participation in mass digitization projects.
+Millions of books from the UC Libraries are being scanned through our participation in mass digitization projects.
 To do this economically and with some speed, mass digitization is based on the efficient photographing of books, page-by-page, and subjecting those images to optical character recognition (OCR) software to produce searchable text.
 Human intervention is reduced to a minimum so the OCR output is generally used without undergoing additional revision.
 Also, only limited structural markup, such as page numbers, tables of contents, and indices, are included.